scottclowe/scottclowe.github.io/_posts/2016-03-05-rank-hot-encoder.md

 categories: ml kaggle scikit-learn
 ---

-Whenever I'm working with a dataset and it contains ordinal features, I never know what to do with them.
+In the past, whenever I'm working with a dataset which contains ordinal features, I've never known what to do with them.
+But now, I think I've come up with a good solution, which is the *rank-hot encoder*.

 ## Background